-In the motion in this case, the UST alleges one specific item of sanctionable conduct, namely, that Youngblood violated the wet-ink signature requirements found in the Bankruptcy Code, Rules, and this Court's local rules.
+In the motion in this case, the UST alleges one specific area of sanctionable conduct in this case: that Youngblood violated the Code and Court's "wet ink" signature requirements.
 Additionally, with regard to the sanctions motions filed in each of the separate cases, when considered as a whole, the UST alleges a pattern and practice of violations under § 526.
-As a result, the UST seeks the following monetary and non-monetary remedies:
+As a result, the UST seeks the following monetary and nonmonetary remedies:

 - 1. Cancelling or voiding any contract or agreement between the Debtors and Youngblood under § 329; - 2.
 Disgorging the fees Debtors paid to Youngblood under § 329; - 3.
-Injunctive relief under § 526(c)(5) and the Court's inherent powers, specifically: - a.
-Suspending Youngblood's practice in front of the Court until the Court is satisfied the concerns identified have been corrected; - b.
-If Youngblood is allowed to practice in front of the Court again, requiring him to file a "status report" signed by the client and Youngblood in each case where he appears as counsel, attesting that: - i.
-Youngblood personally met and reviewed the Petition, Schedules, Statement of Financial Affairs, and other documents with the client prior to filing; - ii.
-The client's questions have been answered regarding the Petition, Schedules, Statement of Financial Affairs, and other documents, and the information included therein, and the client is satisfied he or she
+Injunctive relief under $\S 526(c)(5)$ and the Court's inherent powers, specifically: - a.
+Suspending Youngblood's practice in front of the Court until the Court is satisfied the concerns identified have been corrected: - b.
+If Youngblood is allowed to practice in front of the Court again, requiring him to file a "status report" signed by the client and Youngblood in each case where he appears as counsel, attesting that: